albertaw/nodejs-tutorial/lesson1-setup/README.txt

 $node filename
 *you do not have to type the extension of filename to run the script

-Node Package manager (npm) - allows you to download modules made by other developers and manage the packages in your projects www.npmjs.com
+Node Package manager (npm) - allows you to download modules made by other developers and manage the packages in your projects.

+Your package.json file will hold the information about the node modules you ave installed.
+To create a file type npm init from the terminal.

 $npm install packageName
 When you download a package, it will create a folder called node_modules.
 The -g flag will install the module globally.
+--save will save a reference to the package in your package.json file.
 Core modules do not need to be downloaded.

 core npm modules:
 http - responsible for http server